18F/uswds-jekyll/pages/support/FAQs.md

 ```
 The video How_to_ssh_to_Ceres_and_change_password.mp4 https://public.3.basecamp.com/p/Rs7pKMzraSnBAPsd1gwN3j4x on Basecamp demonstrates the process.

-If you have forgotten your login password, please email the VRSC: scinet_vrsc@ars.usda.gov
+If you have forgotten your login password, please email the VRSC: scinet_vrsc@usda.gov

 ### What are the SCINet password requirements?
 * AT LEAST 12 characters long and have AT LEAST 3 different character classes: lower case letters, upper case letters, digits and special symbols (?^\[ etc.)